 If you fail to do so you may lose out on benefit to which you are entitled to, or you may have to repay overpaid benefit .

 - if you or your partner stop or start getting Income Support, Universal Credit, Jobseeker's Allowance, Tax Creditor any other state benefits

 - if you or your partner's state benefits, tax credits, Universal Credit or any other income increases or decreases

-- If you or your partner start a job
+- if you or your partner start or stop a job

 - if you or your partner's wages increase or decrease